 Additional details that students need to know include:

-- A network card must be installed and enabled (not a wireless card).
+- A wireless network card that supports 802.11b/g/n WPA-PSK must be installed and enabled.

 - Students may need to turn off all firewalls installed on their machines or set them up to allow access to the WC network.
 (NOTE: ZoneAlarm is not compatible with other security systems, so it will need to be removed before connecting to the WC network.)